EventKit/eventkit-cloud/docs/settings.md

 <pre>SITE_NAME=cloud.eventkit.test</pre>
 (default: HOSTNAME)

-The SITE_URL is used when prividing links for users.
+The SITE_URL is used when providing links for users.
 This should include the SITE_NAME but can provide additional context like https.
 <pre>SITE_URL=http://cloud.eventkit.test</pre>
 (default: http://<SITE_NAME>)

+The SECRET_KEY is a django setting used to encrypt certain items with in the application This should random, kept secret, and shared between any webserver portions of the application (i.e. the api and map)
+<pre>SECRET_KEY=some_super_secret_key</pre>

 ### Storage